Sheriff Powers

 The sheriff may sell seized goods seized by auction, once two days has expired since execution, he is obliged not to delay unreasonably.
 Subject to this, the sheriff has a quite broad discretion in relation to the manner of holding and sale of goods.

 On sale, the sheriff may pay the proceeds to the judgment creditor.
 He may not hand over the goods in specie.
 The creditor acquires no title or interest in them.
-The judgment creditor has a right to the recovery of monies on sale.
+The judgment creditor has a right to recover monies on sale.

 Where more than one order is lodged with the sheriff, they are to be executed in the order delivered.